WLIW (TV): Local programming

 Nationally distributed public television programming presented by WLIW includes Consuelo Mack WealthTrack, which has been in production since 2005.
-Programs of local interest include the monthly WLIW Arts Beat and Treasures of New York.
+Programs of local interest include WLIW Arts Beat and Treasures of New York.
 Some programs are shared with the rest of the WNET group, such as MetroFocus (aired on WNET, WLIW, and NJ PBS).

 Since 1997, WLIW has produced and distributed the Visions series of programs, using aerial montages to showcase regions and countries.
 In 2020, WLIW debuted Drive By History, which spotlights roadside history markers on Long Island and in New Jersey.

 Historically, the station produced full-length Long Island news programs.
 The first such program, known as Long Island Newsmagazine and Newsview, was canceled in June 1982 for financial reasons.
 It was then revived in January 1985, but low ratings motivated the station to cancel The Long Island Report in 1988.
-A nightly news program was revived in July 1990 with the debut of The 21 Edition; this continued for one year until being canceled in 1991 due to budget cuts.
+A nightly news program was revived in July 1990 with the debut of The 21 Edition; this was canceled the next year due to budget cuts.

 Technical information

 Subchannels

-The station's digital signal is multiplexed.
-In addition to the Create and World services, WLIW also offers All Arts, a 24-hour arts channel produced by The WNET Group and launched in 2019.
+In addition to its main channel and the Create and World services, WLIW also offers All Arts, a 24-hour arts channel produced by The WNET Group and launched in 2019.

 Analog-to-digital conversion

-WLIW discontinued regular programming on its analog signal, over UHF channel 21, on June 12, 2009, as part of the federally mandated transition from analog to digital television.
+WLIW ended regular programming on its analog signal, over UHF channel 21, on June 12, 2009, as part of the federally mandated transition from analog to digital television.
 The station's digital signal relocated from its pre-transition UHF channel 22 to channel 21.
-The WNET Group relocated WLIW to One World Trade Center in 2019, coinciding with the repack from channel 21 to channel 32.
+The WNET Group relocated WLIW's transmitter from Plainview to One World Trade Center in 2019, coinciding with the repack from channel 21 to channel 32.

 ATSC 3.0

 On February 1, 2022, The WNET Group announced plans to convert WLIW into an ATSC 3.0 television station.
-As part of the plan, WLIW will move its ATSC 1.0 broadcast to its sister station, WNET, while WLIW would additionally carry ATSC 3.0 broadcasts from WNET and NJ PBS in addition to WLIW's own broadcast.
+As part of the plan, WLIW would move its ATSC 1.0 broadcast to its sister station, WNET, while WLIW would additionally carry ATSC 3.0 broadcasts from WNET and NJ PBS in addition to WLIW's own broadcast.
 An estimated launch date for the end of 2022 was given.

+The WNET Group filed revised 3.0 plans in September 2023 and launched ATSC 3.0 service on October 16, 2023.
+WNET took three of the four subchannels on its multiplex, with WCBS-TV broadcasting Create on channel 21's behalf, and WLIW hosted 3.0 signals for WLIW and WNET plus WCBS-TV, WNBC-TV, and WNJU.
+In addition, WNET Group-owned WMBQ-CD moved from the WNET multiplex to the WLIW multiplex, reducing overlap to WNDT-CD, both of which are shared-spectrum Class A stations airing First Nations Experience.